Uyu2/Frontend/README.md

 <br><br>
 <img width="600" alt="Screenshot 2024-11-06 at 1 05 06 PM" src="https://github.com/user-attachments/assets/4ea8d486-19ad-4d75-a250-d3286f23807d">
 <br><br>
 By matching the custom DNS to the correct object, the last step is to link everything together.
 CloudFront will act to serve content from our origin bucket to these new domains.
+HTTPS will cover more of AWS CloudFront, the main thing being setting up the alternative names so that our certificate will access the website through HTTPS.

 ### HTTPS